Uquinix/seva/contrib/bc/manuals/build.md

 This `bc` and `dc` have a few settings to override default behavior.

-The defaults for these settings can be set by package maintainers, and the settings themselves can be overriden by users.
+The defaults for these settings can be set by package maintainers, and the settings themselves can be overridden by users.

 To set a default to **on**, use the `-s` or `--set-default-on` option to `configure.sh`, with the name of the setting, as follows: